nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Unpinning a person : `unpin`

-Unpins the specified people to the top of the list in the address book.
+Unpins the specified people in the address book.

 Format: `unpin INDEX [MORE_INDICES]`